In this article, you will learn how to create sub-statuses in Workiz.

 Under Job Settings, select Sub-Status

 Parent status: Choose the parent status that you are creating a new sub-status for (e.g., In Progress, Pending, etc.)

 Sub-Status: Enter a name for the sub-status you are creating

 Color: Choose a color for the sub-status you are creating

 Updating a job's sub-status

-To learn how to update a job’s status or sub-status, please see this article.
+To learn about updating a job’s status or sub-status, please see this article.

 Need more help?
 See the related articles below: